ahakimsheik7/100-nights-sfmc/README.md

-# 🌟 Email Marketing Specialist Portfolio
+# 🌟 Email Marketing Specialist Portfolio: Sufi Academy - Early Learning for Kids Starting at Age 3

 ---

-## 🛠️ Tonight's Work: Building a Real Portfolio
+## 🛠️ Latest Project: Sufi Academy - Early Learning Email

 ### **Overview**
-Tonight, we focused on creating professional email templates for real-world applications, showcasing expertise in email marketing, dynamic personalization, and responsive design.
-Each project was designed to meet industry standards, ensuring compatibility across all major email clients while maintaining a clean and professional look.
+The **Sufi Academy - Early Learning Email** is a professionally crafted and responsive email designed to promote early learning programs for kids starting at age 3.
+This project highlights the use of multiple tools and technologies, including Visual Studio Code, GitHub Copilot, Canva, AMPscript, and handwritten HTML/CSS code.
+The email was developed with a focus on branding, dynamic personalization, and cross-client compatibility.

 ---

 ### **Key Projects**

+#### 🌟 **Sufi Academy - Early Learning Email**
+- **Goal**: Create a visually appealing and responsive email template for Sufi Academy's early learning program for kids starting at age 3.
+- **Highlights**:
+  - Designed banners and visual assets using Canva to align with the academy's branding.
+  - Used AMPscript for dynamic personalization to tailor the email content for each recipient.
+  - Developed a clean and responsive layout using table-based HTML/CSS for cross-client compatibility.
+  - Polished the code to ensure accessibility and professional standards.
+- **Time Spent**: ~6 hours.

 #### 🛫 **Flight Delay Notification Email**
 - **Goal**: Notify passengers of flight delays with a professional and branded email.